April 17, 2014

 In today's Trader's Advantage, we entered one new option trade during Wednesday's session; I'll share my latest recommendation for that and our other positions, including canceling one unfilled buy order and setting several protective stops.Continue Reading »

 April 15, 2014

 It was another volatile trading session on Tuesday, as the major averages swooped below their flatlines early in the afternoon before the bulls were able to push them higher going into the close.

 The S&P 500 ended higher by 12 points, or 0.7%, the Dow Jones finished with a gain of 89 points, or 0.6%, and even the Nasdaq managed to add 0.3% on the day.
 All 10 sectors closed higher, with utilities, energy and health care leading the way.

-In today's issue of Trader's Advantage, I'll explain why I believe the current bull market is far from over, we'll go over one call trade that we took profits in this morning and I'll review the rest of our current positions.Continue Reading »
+In today's issue of Trader's Advantage, I have three new recommendations for our Buy List, we'll go over one trade that we were stopped out of this afternoon and I'll review the rest of our current positions.Continue Reading »

 What Subscribers Are Saying